Skiathos is the

 summer months.
 The best time to come is in the

-off season when finding a room is easy and
+off season when finding a room is easier and

 Hellas and Aegean Thesaurus Travel.